Madison Belmont Building: Site

 183 Madison Avenue is in Murray Hill, Manhattan, on the southeast corner of Madison Avenue and 34th Street.
 The building is shaped like an "L", running 49.4 ft along Madison Avenue to the west and 153.2 ft 34th Street to the north.
 A section extends southward toward 33rd Street, where it has a frontage measuring 24.6 ft.
 Its official address is 181–183 Madison Avenue, though the building carries alternate addresses of 31 East 33rd Street and 44–46 East 34th Street.
-Nearby structures include the Grolier Club and 2 Park Avenue to the south, as well as the Collectors Club of New York and the B. Altman and Company Building to the north.
+Nearby structures include the Old Grolier Club and 2 Park Avenue to the south, as well as the Collectors Club of New York and the B. Altman and Company Building to the north.

 Architecture

 183 Madison Avenue was designed by Warren and Wetmore in the neoclassical style.
 The doors and metal ornamentation at the base, as well as the metal work in the lobby, were designed by Edgar Brandt, a French iron worker.
 The building is 228 ft tall, and was built with 17 stories.
 An additional floor was erected on the roof for mechanical equipment and commercial space in 1953.
 183 Madison Avenue contains 233,484 ft2 with 30 commercial units.

 The design was distinguished from Warren and Wetmore's previous commissions, which had included the Grand Central Terminal and surrounding structures.
 183 Madison Avenue's design also included more modern influences in the Art Deco style, which had just started to become popular when the building was completed.
 In addition to brick and architectural terracotta, the building used 60 ST of iron.
 Brandt's lower-floor design was one of the first usages of Art Deco in a building in the United States.
 In 1925, International Studio magazine characterized the main entrance doors as being "carried to the nth power of perfection".